 At the next town meeting, however, a vote defeated the funds to complete the library project and the town was now stuck with the vacant Bravo lot and an empty bank building.
 With the expansion plan dead, the library made a deal with the historical society.
 The historical society would move into the bank building on 6 Pleasant Street and the library would use the historical society room in the library for its expansion.
 Ever since 1968, the historical society has made the bank building on 6 Pleasant Street its home.
 The bank vault has become a secure holding area for all items of value.

 In 1923 the historical society began a grassroots movement to save the historic Peak House, which had deteriorated badly and was facing possible demolition.
 Thanks to the efforts of the historical society, a grass roots effort in the community and money donations by the president of the hat factory Granville Dailey, the Peak House was saved and restored.
-It was officially turned over to the historical society on October 24, 1924, and has remained in the care of the Medfield Historical Society ever since.
+It was officially turned over to the Medfield Historical Society on October 24, 1924, and remained its care through 2018.

 In 1996, when the Dwight-Derby House, Medfield’s oldest house and one of the oldest in the United States, faced demolition and sale, the historical society again took a leading role in saving the house.
 Brought before Town Meeting by a grassroots effort and put under the care of the Friends of the Dwight-Derby House, the historic Frairy Street house has also been saved and is being restored.